zenstruck/foundry/README.md

 }
 ```

+### Database Reset

 This library requires that your database be reset before each test.
-The packaged `ResetDatabase` trait handles this for
+The packaged `ResetDatabase` trait handles
-you.
-Before the first test, it drops (if exists) and creates the test database.
-Before each test, it resets the schema.
+this for you.

 ```php
 use Zenstruck\Foundry\Test\Factories;